 These symptoms do not go away with time.
 They are likely to return when treatment stops.
 Because of this, you might need to keep using a vaginal oestrogen product long-term.
 Using this type of product long-term is safe as side effects are very rare.

-You can also use vaginal moisturisers or lubricants you can get without a prescription at a pharmacy.
+You can also use vaginal moisturisers or lubricants that you can get without a prescription at a pharmacy.
 Some women, where dryness is their main issue, may decide to use only vaginal oestrogen.

 Learn more about vaginal dryness